Emacs Configuration

 |-- libtree-sitter-c.so

-|-- libtree-sitter-html.so
+|-- libtree-sitter-toml.so

-`-- libtree-sitter-toml.so
+`-- libtree-sitter-yaml.so

 It is possible to check the grammar was correctly installed with